-Intertrust has establishments e.g. on the Bahama's, British channel island, Guernsey, and the Kaayman Islands, because "the biggest global investment funds are there.
+Intertrust has establishments elsewhere on the the Bahamas, British channel island, Guernsey, and the Cayman Islands, because "the biggest global investment funds are there.
 They have chosen to settle there.
-Because they are there we are there too."
-It has also seats in Hong Kong and Luxembourg, the biggest trust markets.
-100
+Because theyare there we are there too."89 It has also seats in Hong Kong and Luxembourg, the biggest trust markets.90

 The history of Intertrust itself is interwoven with the history of Dutch elite banking and tax regulations.
 In the 1940s, due to political uncertainties and war, Dutch bank Pierson, Heldring & Pierson moved its corporate structure to Curacao, part of the overseas Dutch Royal Kingdom, to be managed from there.
 The move started because of the war, but tax advantages became more relevant over time.
 Soon NV Trust Corporation Pierson, Heldring & Pierson (PH&P) was incorporated in Curacao in 1952.
-This ancestor of Intertrust was one of the first companies to be active in this 'new' so-called financial industry.
-Since October 15, Intertrust is listed at the AEX and looking for methods expanding its market share.
+This predecessor of Intertrust was one of the first companies to be active in this 'new' so-called financial industry.91 Since October 15, Intertrust is listed at the AEX and looking for methods expanding its market share.

-Intertrust is the biggest but not the only one.
-The top-10 defence companies are using: Lockheed Martin and United Technologies, the Nationale Trust Maatschappij N.V., Amsterdam Zuidoost; Boeing seems to have its own employee at the Zuid-as BAES uses SGG Management in Amsterdam Zuidoost; General Dynamics uses Orangefield (Netherlands) B.V near Amsterdam-Sloterdijk.
-Intertrust is mentioned as having Waffenfirma Lockheed Martin as client.
-It seems to be based on outdated information; Lockheed Martin Netherlands Holdings B.V. has been a client of Intertrust in the past.
+Intertrust is the biggest but not the only Trust.92 The top-10 defence companies are using others: Lockheed Martin and United Technologies use Nationale Trust Maatschappij N.V., Ams terdam Zuidoost; Boeing seems to have its own employee at the Zuidas93; BAES uses SGG Management in Amsterdam Zuidoost; General Dynamics used Orangefield (Netherlands).